verhas/javageci/DOCUGEN.md

 ### Segments for Snippets

 The snippets are inserted into segments like any other generated code.
 These segments, however, are usually not editor-fold segments.
 Editor fold segments are useful for Java code, but are not useful for markdown or other documentation format.
 When the framework Java::Geci is searching the segments in source codes it uses segment split helpers.
-These helper classes can give hint to the framework in the process splitting up a source into segments.
+These helper classes can give hints to the framework in the process splitting up a source into segments.
 The one that supports splitting up Java source code is automatically configured.
 Segments that are for other formatted files have to be registered.
 If we look again at the code that is used to create this documentation:

 <!-- snip splitHelperRegistering snippet="TestGenerateJavageciDocumentation" trim="to=0" number="do"-->
 ```java